Rules engine standard library#

 function MUST return an empty optional.
 The length of the returned string,

-when present, will always be sendIndex - startIndex
+when present, will always be sendIndex - startIndex.

 The function MUST return an empty optional when the input contains non-ASCII characters.

-to extract the first four characters of
+The following example uses substring to extract the first four characters of

-value of the foo
+value of the foo parameter:

 {